albgar/aiida_core/docs/source/plugins/siesta/standard.rst

 Alternatively, a pseudo for every atomic species can be set with the **use_pseudos_from_family**  method, if a family of pseudopotentials has been installed.
-(But the family approach will not support multiple species sharing the same pseudopotential.)
+(But the family approach does not yet support multiple species sharing the same pseudopotential.)

 * **basis**, class :py:class:`ParameterData  <aiida.orm.data.parameter.ParameterData>`